Selen-Suyue/ML-Homework/README.md

 # ML-Homework
-This is Selen's homework of machine learning course at xidian in 2024
+This is Selen's homework of machine learning and algorithm analysis courses at xidian in 2024